timlyo/EvergreenScouts/docs/api.md

 * start: int - record number to start from
 * end: int - record number to end at
 * all: bool - quick switch to get all

-###/api/program

-Route to get program information

-####Get
-Return the program

-####POST
-Update the program

-Both methods accept a name parameter to specify which program to update

-###/api/images

-Route to get images. doesn't handle sorting, items are returned in the order that they are in the database.

-####Get
-Returns a json list of images.
-If no parameter are specified then the most recent images are returned

-####Parameters

-* id: int - comma separated ids of the files to load
-* file: string - comma separated files image file to load, extension not needed(always jpg)
-* date: string - accepts a single date to load or a range in iso format
-* location - not yet implemented
-* limit=50: int - maximum number of images to be loaded